Reaching New Depths with Mini-ROVs

 5. Explore the underwater world with the Trident!
-Take video and pictures.
+Take video (above and below the water) and pictures of yourself using it.
 Fill out the Field Data Sheet for each expedition (trip).
 One data sheet can be used for multiple launches in one day.

 6. Rinse equipment properly with fresh water and dry thoroughly.
 See the manual for details.

 7. SEND COMPLETED FIELD DATA SHEETS TO firstname.lastname@example.org.
 This is necessary to gather important data and determine best practices for ROV use in MPAs.